 Photo credit: Flickr – unita36

-If you are looking for an atypical and charming neighbourhood to stay in Genoa, head east of the city, towards Boccadasse.
+If you are looking for an atypical and charming neighborhood to stay in Genoa, head east of the city, towards Boccadasse.
 This lovely and picturesque fishing village looks is certainly a great place to live while staying in Genoa, as it is inside the city limits.
-You will have the pleasure to discover a myriad of colourful houses overlooking the sea.
+You will have the pleasure to discover a myriad of colorful houses overlooking the sea.
 A quite simply sublime setting to explore from various points of view.
 Though this is clearly not the ideal place to swim, the village has a small shingle beach and many cafés and restaurants with terraces.
 Stay in Genoa in this area and you will be sure to relax in a peaceful environment, away from the hustle and bustle of the city.